mybrokengnome/mybrokengnome.github.io/index.md

       </div>
       <!-- end col-12 -->
       <div class="col-lg-5 col-md-8 wow fadeIn">
-        <h4>Do you have a project, opportunity, or are you just a looking to get creative solutions? <a href="mailto:hello@bradjackson.dev?Let's Work Together">Contact me now!</a> </h4>
+        <h4>Do you have a project, opportunity, or are you just a looking to discuss possible solutions? <a href="mailto:hello@bradjackson.dev?Let's Work Together">Contact me now!</a> </h4>
         <div class="custom-link wow fadeIn"> <a href="#clients">
           <div class="lines"> <span></span> <span></span> </div>
           <!-- end lines -->